sjentsch/lsjDocs/_pages/Ch11_tTest_03.rst

 The data
 ~~~~~~~~

-Suppose we have 33 students taking Dr Harpo’s statistics lectures, and
+Suppose we have 33 students taking Dr Harpo’s statistics lectures, and Dr Harpo
-Dr Harpo doesn’t grade to a curve.
-Actually, Dr Harpo’s grading is a bit
+doesn’t grade to a curve.
+Actually, Dr Harpo’s grading is a bit of a mystery,
-of a mystery, so we don’t really know anything about what the average
+so we don’t really know anything about what the average grade is for the class
-grade is for the class as a whole.
-There are two tutors for the class,
+as a whole.
+There are two tutors for the class, Anastasia and Bernadette.
+There
-Anastasia and Bernadette.
-There are *N*\ :sub:`1` = 15 students in
-Anastasia’s tutorials, and *N*\ :sub:`2` = 18 in Bernadette’s tutorials.
+are *N*\ :sub:`1` = 15 students in Anastasia’s tutorials, and *N*\ :sub:`2` =
-The research question I’m interested in is whether Anastasia or
+18 in Bernadette’s tutorials.
+The research question I’m interested in is
-Bernadette is a better tutor, or if it doesn’t make much of a
+whether Anastasia or Bernadette is a better tutor, or if it doesn’t make much
-difference.
-Dr Harpo sends me the |harpo|_ data set with the course grades.
+of a difference.
+Dr Harpo sends me the |harpo|_ data set with the course
-file.
+grades. file.
 As usual, I’ll load the file into jamovi and have a look at what
 variables it contains - there are three variables, ``ID``, ``grade`` and
 ``tutor``.
-The ``grade`` variable contains each student’s grade, but it
+The ``grade`` variable contains each student’s grade, but it is not
-is not imported into jamovi with the correct measurement level
+imported into jamovi with the correct measurement level attribute, so I need to
-attribute, so I need to change this so it is regarded as a continuous
-variable (see `Changing data from one level to another
+change this so it is regarded as a continuous variable (see :doc:`Changing data
-<Ch03_jamoviIntro_3.html#changing-data-from-one-level-to-another>`__).
-The ``tutor`` variable is a factor that indicates who each student’s
+from one level to another <Ch03_jamoviIntro_3>`).
+The ``tutor`` variable is a
-tutor was - either Anastasia or Bernadette.
+factor that indicates who each student’s tutor was - either Anastasia or
+Bernadette.

 We can calculate means and standard deviations, using the ``Exploration`` →
 ``Descriptives`` analysis, and here’s a nice little summary table: